zacharymeyerdev/3bodyproblem2d/README.md

 I need to decide whether to make all of the bodies the same, or different weights.
 I need to decide the initial positions, directions, and velocities from the center of mass.

+Imports I would like:
+matplotlib - for .animation and .pyplot numpy - for .array and .zeros

+I still need to learn the use cases for these libraries, so this project will mostly be about teaching myself about those.